About PFI Western Store

 To create the kind of retail experience he wanted to build, Little knew he had to find old-fashioned craftspeople who still knew the art of blocking hats, making saddles, and custom-fitting a pair of cowboy boots.

-In a very real sense, Springfield and PFI have grown up together over the last quarter-century.
+In a very real sense, Springfield and PFI have grown up together over the last forty years.
 While both are committed to keeping up-to-speed with technological innovations, neither are willing to abandon the solid roots and traditional values that got them where they are today.